 The five roles are by no means mutually exclusive.
 In many cases, agencies may choose to fill multiple roles simultaneously.
 (To learn more about the five roles, see Catalysing public sector innovation: Defining your role in the innovation ecosystem.)

 To address the challenge of climate change, leaders across all parts of government must consider and embrace new approaches.
 The lessons in this article can provide a starting point for powerful and integrated action.
 Acting on these lessons will require sustained and broad-based action, as befits a situation that requires major breakthroughs.
 No agency can do it alone.
 The public sector can’t do it alone.
 No one nation can do it alone.
 All the ecosystem players have to be willing to work together.
 Each will undoubtedly question whether the others will make the efforts and dedicate the resources needed for the long haul.
 In short, can they trust each other?

 Deloitte’s GPS Climate Action team helps public sector clients navigate and solve the challenges presented by climate, to facilitate mitigation and adaptation, and to plan effectively for the future.
-To help our clients meet this challenge, Deloitte offers an experienced team of climate professionals, analysts, and industry and ﬁnancial specialists who understand both the public and private sectors and how to navigate the complexities of the climate space.
-Using our Climate Framework, Deloitte empowers clients across five integrated lenses to identify and assess challenges, gaps, and opportunities within and across organizational missions.
+To help our clients meet this challenge, Deloitte offers an experienced team of climate professionals, analysts and industry and ﬁnancial specialists who understand both the public and private sectors and how to navigate the complexities of the climate space.
+Using our Climate Framework, Deloitte empowers clients across five integrated lenses to identify and assess challenges, gaps and opportunities within and across organisational missions.